andreim2k/aTorrent/README_FULL.md

 </div>

 ## 🚀 Overview
-aTorrent is a modern, web-based BitTorrent client built with Python (FastAPI) and ultra-lightweight Alpine.js frontend.
-This version is specifically optimized for the CubieBoard 2 ARM platform and similar ARM-based single-board computers with limited resources. aTorrent is a modern, web-based BitTorrent client built with Python (FastAPI) and Next.js.
+@Torrent is a modern, web-based BitTorrent client built with Python (FastAPI) and ultra-lightweight Alpine.js frontend.
+This version is specifically optimized for the CubieBoard 2 ARM platform and similar ARM-based single-board computers with limited resources.
+@Torrent is a modern, web-based BitTorrent client built with Python (FastAPI) and Next.js.
 It provides a clean, responsive interface for managing torrents with support for both x86 and ARM architectures, making it perfect for deployment on everything from cloud servers to Raspberry Pi devices.

 ### ✨ Features
 - **Ultra-Lightweight**: Alpine.js frontend (~20KB per page) optimized for ARM